 There are many other factors that you can consider when choosing a billing and collection management service provider.
 The five factors above are basic but are critical ones you need to think about and conduct due diligence on before you make the decision to outsource your billing and collections.

-Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.billing and collection services, billing and collections, billing management, insurance claims, outsourcing, outsourcing physical therapy billing, physical therapists, physical therapy billing, physical therapy billing software, PT billing, PT billing companies
+Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.Tags: billing and collection services, billing and collections, billing management, insurance claims, outsourcing, outsourcing physical therapy billing, physical therapists, physical therapy billing, physical therapy billing software, PT billing, PT billing companies